 Premium Listing (Shares) Standard Listing (Shares) Standard Listing (GDRs) High Growth Segment (Shares) AIM (Shares) KEY CONTINUING OBLIGATIONS Corporate Governance: Issuer must state in its annual financial report whether it has complied with the UK Corporate Governance Code or explain non-compliance.
 Yes No but best practice to closely adhere to UK Corporate Governance Code.
 No Yes but in respect of the relevant corporate governance code which the company has applied.
 For UK companies, given that companies are expected to apply for a listing on the Official List in due course, it is likely to be the UK Corporate Governance Code.
-No but an AIM company is required to give details on its website of the corporate governance code (typically, the UK Corporate Governance Code or the QCA Code) it has decided to apply and the extent of its compliance with such code.
-If the company has not adopted a corporate governance code, this fact should be stated on the website together with details of its current corporate governance arrangements.
-Corporate governance statement in director's report identifying corporate governance code to which it is subject and explain departures from code.
-Yes Yes Yes Yes No but the QCA Code recommends the publication of an annual governance statement and PLSA (formerly, NAPF) expects AIM companies with market capitalisations at the top end of the AIM market capitalisation range to comply, or explain non-compliance, with the provisions of the UK Corporate Governance Code.
+No but an AIM company is required to give details on its website of a recognised corporate governance code (typically, the UK Corporate Governance Code or the QCA Code) that it has decided to apply and the extent of its compliance with such code.
+Where it departs from the code, an explanation of reasons for doing so must also be disclosed.
+This information must be reviewed annually and the website should include the date of the last review.
+8 Corporate governance statement in director's report identifying corporate governance code to which it is subject and explain departures from code.
+Yes Yes Yes Yes No but the QCA Code recommends the publication of an annual corporate governance statement on the company's website and annual financial report.
+PLSA (formerly, NAPF) expects AIM companies with market capitalisations at the top end of the AIM market capitalisation range to comply, or explain non-compliance, with the provisions of the UK Corporate Governance Code.
 Audit committee in place Only if UK company but best practice is to comply with UK Corporate Governance Code (which includes the appointment of an audit committee).
 Only if UK company but best practice is to comply with UK Corporate Governance Code (which includes the appointment of an audit committee).
-Only if UK company but best practice is to establish an audit committee with a similar composition and duties to an audit committee of a premium or standard listed company.
-Only if UK company but best practice is to establish an audit committee with a similar composition and duties to an audit committee of a premium or standard listed company.
-Only if UK company but best practice is to comply with UK Corporate Governance Code (which includes the appointment of an audit committee).
-Dealing in own securities: Yes No No No No Purchases by an issuer of 15% or more
+Only if UK company but best practice is to establish an audit committee with a similar composition and duties to an audit committee of a premium or standard Only if UK company but best practice is to establish an audit committee with a similar composition and duties to an audit committee of a premium or standard listed company.
+Only if UK company but best practice is to comply with UK Corporate Governance Code (which includes the appointment of an audit committee) or the QCA Code and Audit Committee Guide.